 • Pay the loan off more quickly, which may allow you to pay less interest over the life of the loan

-Note that Parent PLUS Loans come with certain borrower protections, like the income-based repayment option and Public Service Loan Forgiveness, that you would lose if you refinanced.
+Note that Parent PLUS Loans come with certain borrower protections, like the income-based repayment option and deferment options, that you would lose if you refinanced.
+Also note that if you refinance with an extended term, you may pay more interest over the life of the loan.

 The Takeaway

-Millions of parents have used federal Parent PLUS Loans to help pay for their children’s college education.
-Anyone tempted to take out one of these loans may want to know the pros, cons, and options.
+Millions of parents have used Federal Parent PLUS Loans to help pay for their children’s college education.
+In addition to Parent PLUS Loans, students can apply for scholarships, grants, and private student loans to help pay for college.

 We’ve Got You Covered